MaisonDerme/Face_Institute/_posts/2025-01-28-Facial-Bone-Fracture.md

 **Common Causes of Facial Bone Fractures**<br>
 Facial fractures are caused by blunt or penetrating trauma to the face.
 The most common causes include:
- - **Road traffic accidents** – Especially involving motor vehicles, motorcycles, bicycles, or e-scooters (monopattini), where the face directly impacts hard surfaces or objects.
+ - **Road traffic accidents** – Especially involving motor vehicles, motorcycles, bicycles, or e-scooters, where the face directly impacts hard surfaces or objects.
  - **Sports injuries** – Particularly in contact sports such as boxing, football, rugby, or hockey.
  - **Falls** – Common among children and the elderly, or in occupational accidents.
  - **Assaults (colluttazioni)** – Physical altercations or interpersonal violence are a significant cause, often resulting in isolated jaw or nasal fractures.